King Crimson: 2022: In the Court of the Crimson King documentary; end of band activity

-Possible future activity/upcoming studio album
+2021–present: Post-breakup activity and abandoned fourteenth studio album

 The 2021 retirement of King Crimson's "Seven-Headed Beast" line-up, and Fripp's subsequent statement that the band had finished, left a certain amount of written/performed King Crimson music unrecorded in the studio, although some of that material had appeared on live recordings from the time.
 New original songs performed in concert by the band had included "Meltdown", "Radical Action", "Radical Action II", "The Errors", and more.
 Versions of two Fripp/Jakszyk songs originally intended for King Crimson ("Uncertain Times" and "Separation") had also emerged on Jakszyk's 2020 solo album Secrets and Lies, with participation from Fripp, Harrison, Levin and Collins.

 Following the most recent retirement of the band, Jakko Jakszyk hinted, suggested and ultimately stated that this material will see formal release as a studio album, the band's first in over twenty years since the release of The Power to Believe.
 In August 2021, Jakszyk referred to the existence of "about forty to fifty minutes' worth of new (King Crimson) stuff, a number of songs I've co-written with Robert and some instrumental things he's written.
 During the lockdown Gavin suggested, 'Why don't we record these things so we've at least got studio recordings of this material?'
 That doesn't mean we're going to make a new album or it's ever gonna come out, but we have started this process."

 In a November 2024 interview with Louder Sound, Jakszyk was questioned about the band's future and mentioned the possibility of new studio recordings being released, stating: "The honest answer is, you'll have to ask Robert.
 It's all in his hands.
 He's retired a million times before, but he is 78.
 One of the things we have been doing of late is recording studio versions of the new material [only previously played live].
 We've used the live recordings as a template, and I've done guitars, overdubs and backing vocals.
 Whether that comes out as a King Crimson album or whether it lies in the vaults, I don't know."